Canadian Housing Market Report

 SNLR

-For the month of November 2024, Canada’s sales-to-new-listings ratio (SNLR) rose to 59%, keeping its status as a balanced market, although it is close to the 60% threshold to be considered a seller’s market.
-It’s a touch higher than 58% in October 2024.
-This indicates that, on the national level, the equilibrium between supply and demand still allows sellers to receive reasonable offers while providing buyers with adequate choices.
+For March 2025, Canada’s sales-to-new-listings ratio (SNLR) decreased to 46% from 50% in February 2025, maintaining its status as a balanced market but heading toward buyer's market territory.
+This indicates that, on the national level, the equilibrium between supply and demand continues to allow sellers to receive reasonable offers while providing buyers with adequate choices.

 An SNLR above 60% suggests a seller's market characterized by limited buyer options and higher competitiveness.
 An SNLR below 40% signals a buyer's market, indicating plentiful listings and increased buyer leverage.
 An SNLR between 40% and 60% represents a balanced market.